ashvinnj/alphavantage/README.md

 ```
 python alphavantage_api.py --symbol AAPL
 ```
- * enter APIKEY
+* Please input your APIKEY.
- * This scrip will validate APIKEY.
-The APIKEY nees to be validated b4 making calls to alphavantge.co
+* This script will perform APIKEY validation, which is required before making any calls to alphavantage.co.

 ### Acknowledgments